Internet Explorer 9, now HTML 5 and Canvas for all

 IE9 recognizes the tag to integrate drawing in a web page and in addition it enables graphics acceleration by Direct2D to its content, as well as for the <video> tag.

-The compatibility with the standard may be verified with the Canvas Tutorial.
+The compatibility with the standard may be verified with the Canvas Tutorial in the HTML 5 section.

 Video